ubports/location-service/doc/manual_testing.md

    - slpgwd
    - posclientd
    - ubuntu-espoo-service
- - Workaround LP #1367244 by waiting for boot to settle, then restarting posclientd: "sudo restart ubuntu-location-provider-here-posclientd", wait 30s.
  - Make sure SIM is unlocked and attached to the network (has some reliable signal) and that WiFi is turned on.
  - Install OSMTouch app
- - Run OSMTouch app, hit the position button every other second until you get a blue circle showing your current location; this might take up to 30s until LP #XXX is fixed.
+ - Run OSMTouch app, hit the position button every other second until you get a blue circle showing your current location;

 # Connectivity API